Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Bourkelands has 16 active public transport stops, all serving buses.
-These stops are covered by 17 different routes, offering a total of 294 weekly passenger trips.
-The area's transport accessibility is deemed good, with residents on average living 274 meters from the nearest stop.
-Bourkelands is mainly residential, and most commuters travel outward; cars remain the primary mode of transport at 98%.
-On average, there are 1.7 vehicles per dwelling, higher than the regional norm.
-According to the 2021 Census, only 9.8% of residents work from home, which might be influenced by COVID-19 conditions.
+Bourkelands has 16 active public transport stops, all of which are bus stops.
+These stops are served by 17 different routes that together facilitate 294 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically living 274 meters away from the nearest stop.
+As a predominantly residential zone, most inhabitants commute outwards, primarily by car (98%).
+On average, there are 1.7 vehicles per dwelling, exceeding the regional norm.
+According to the 2021 Census, only 9.8% of residents work from home, which may be influenced by COVID-19 conditions.

-Across all routes, service frequency averages 42 trips per day, translating to about 18 weekly trips per individual stop.
+Across all routes, service frequency averages 42 trips per day, equating to about 18 weekly trips per individual stop.

 Frequently Asked Questions - Transport